QuantEcon/lecture-source-py/source/rst/scipy.rst

     def bisect(f, a, b, tol=10e-5):
         """
-        Implements the bisection root finding algorithm, assuming that f is a real-valued function on [a, b] satisfying f(a) < 0 < f(b).
+        Implements the bisection root-finding algorithm, assuming that f is a real-valued function on [a, b] satisfying f(a) < 0 < f(b).
         """
         lower, upper = a, b